eurostat/quantile/README.md

 **About**

-This source code material is intended to promote software/language-agnostic development and deployment of statistical processes, as presented in [Grazzini and Lamarche's article](#References).
+This material is meant as a proof of concept for [Grazzini and Lamarche's article](#References) and aims at promoting software/language-agnostic development and deployment of statistical processes.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">available at: https://gjacopo.github.io/quantile/</td> </tr>